PLEASE NOTE: WE HAVE A FULL SCHEDULE FOR THE FORESEEABLE FUTURE AND ARE CURRENTLY CLOSED TO SUBMISSIONS.

 Waterloo Press Publication Schemes

 Waterloo Press is a not-for-profit organisation run by an editorial and design collective, the members of which work pro bono or for substantially less than market rates, while also maintaining day jobs.
 Working within a ‘hybrid publishing’ model, we aim to produce 10-16 new titles per year, and publish new work under the auspices of these separate schemes:

 1) Public Funding

-Two major grants from Arts Council England have funded the current LIT-UP programme for emerging BAME poets; the relaunch of our website; and the publication of 12 new titles over 2009-2011, including two translations.
+Two major grants from Arts Council England have funded the current LIT-UP programme for emerging poets of colour; the relaunch of our website; and the publication of 12 new titles over 2009-2011, including two translations.

 A grant from the NHS Artists’ Award Scheme of the Sussex Partnership NHS Foundation Trust enabled the publication of The Hats We Wear/ Blank Versing the Past (2009), an anthology of mental health service users’ writing.